Builderb0y/BigGlobe/scripting docs/files/data/modid/bigglobe_noise_sources/Grids.md

 	They control the same thing as the normal resample grids.

 	Note: The "linear" derivative grids will be discontinuous every scaleX/Y/Z blocks!
+* "offset" (upcoming) - samples another grid at a different position.
+Has the following additional properties:
+	* `source` - the other grid to sample.
+	* `offsetX/Y/Z` - the offset from the current position to the sampled position.
+In other words, the sampled position is the requested position + offset.
 * "negate" - negates another grid.
 The resulting value at every position will be the negative of the wrapped grid's value.
 	* `grid` - the grid to negate.
 * "abs" - takes the absolute value of another grid.